FrankFK/WoopecGraphics/README.md

 * 10.05.2021: Penup, Pendown
 * 11.05.2021: Animation of a new Pen waits until previous animations are finished
 * 12.05.2021: Classes for Shapes
+* 13.05.2021: Screen has a dictionary of shapes